 Within Google Data Studio, you can easily differentiate between Dimensions and Metrics.
 In Google Data Studio, dimensions are always shown in green while metrics are depicted using the color blue.
 Both Dimensions and Metrics have types that describe how they can be leveraged to improve efficiency.
 A Metric in Google Data Studio usually consists of numbers, amount of currencies, percentages, or durations.
 A Dimension, on the other hand, could be a boolean choice, text, geographic coordinates, time, date, or even an URL.

 Apart from these Google Data Studio Dimensions and Metrics differences, metrics can further be dissected on the basis of how you collate them.
 You can either leverage the “sum” as the yardstick, a count, an average, a count distinct, or the maximum/minimum values for the same.
-Here’s a table of Google Data Studio Dimensions and Metrics to help drive the point home:
+Here’s a table of Google Data Studio Dimensions vs Metrics Google Data Studio to help drive the point home:

 |Type||Percentage, Duration, Amount of Currency, Numbers||Boolean Choice, Text, Geographic Coordinates, URL, Date/Time|

 |Aggregation-based Dissection||Users can break down metrics based on how they are aggregated.||Users cannot break down dimensions based on how they are aggregated.|

 Hevo Data, a No-code Data Pipeline, helps to transfer data from 150+ sources to your desired data warehouse/ destination and visualize it in a BI tool.
 Hevo is fully-managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that the data is handled in a secure, consistent manner with zero data loss.